Logo

 Today’s #TipTuesday comes about from a question on the GPUG forum about Asset tags and an issue a user was having with asset numbering not tying back to the asset tags (getting out of sequence I believe was the issue).

-This isn’t about that specific piece but a more general tip around Asset ID numbering vs. Asset tagging and use of the Asset Label field.
-There is no right or wrong answer here, but I do lean towards utilizing the Asset Label field if your organization wants to track the physical asset label of an item, even if you currently use the Asset ID number for that label.
+This isn't about that specific piece but a more general tip around Asset ID numbering vs. Asset tagging and use of the Asset Label field.
+There is no right or wrong answer here, but I do lean towards utilizing the Asset Label field if the organization wants to track the physical asset label of an item, even if they currently use the Asset ID number for that label.
 More on that after this first section!

 Asset General window review